Dagic-zewdu/random-string/README.md

 ## About The Package

-There are lots of scenarios which one can use our Random string generator the most known or the best scenario is for password genertion and Token generation.
+There are lots of scenarios which one can use our Random string generator the most known or the best scenario is for

-There are many Random Genertor available on GitHub; however, We didn't find one that really suited our needs a a devloper.
+   1.Password genertion

-Here's why:
+   2.Token generation.
-* This Random string Genrator has many more different features from the others one can use.
+   3.Testing
-* Executionn time  <b>( it is much faster) </b>
+   4.id generation
-* More Security
+This package generate random string based on the given parameters.

 ## Getting Started

 To start to use this on local machine build then first Test the program using the test.js